Captive Women: Production

-Jack Pollexfen and Aubrey Wisberg had a deal to make three films at RKO: Captive Women, Sword of Venus and Port Sinister.
-Albert Zugsmith became involved as an associate producer, taking 25% against Pollexfen and Wisberg's 75%.
+Producers Jack Pollexfen and Aubrey Wisberg had a deal to create three films at RKO Radio Pictures: Captive Women and two films that were later produced, Sword of Venus and Port Sinister.
+Studio owner Howard Hughes insisted that Stuart Gilmore, one of Hughes' leading editors, should direct the film.
+Robert Clarke later recalled:[Gilmore] was lost.

-Pollexfen later said "our main problem in Captive Women was that we were battling Zugsmith too much to pay attention to the production".
-He says also that Howard Hughes, who then owned RKO, insisted the film be directed by Stewart Gilmore, who had been one of Hughes' leading editors, including on The Outlaw.

-Filming started 9 July 1951.
-Robert Clarke recalled that Gilmore:

-He was lost.
 Completely.
 The poor man had tremendous problems; there were too many people in the cast, too many actors with no dialogue in the scenes, and the fact that they had over-extended themselves for special effects ...
 The whole film was ineffectual.
-Pollexfen and Wisberg were trying to make a better picture – sometimes, Hollywood thinks that if you spend more money, you make a better picture.
+Pollexfen and Wisberg were trying to make a better picture—sometimes, Hollywood thinks that if you spend more money, you make a better picture.
 Well, this is one instance where that didn’t happen.
-Gilmore was in over his head – he didn’t know directing, and l don’t think he ever did another picture because he got a bad taste in his mouth from this one.

-William Schallert recalls that the film was rewritten during the shoot and actors had to constantly learn new parts.
+Gilmore was in over his head—he didn’t know directing, and l don’t think he ever did another picture because he got a bad taste in his mouth from this one.According to William Schallert, the film was rewritten during the shoot and the actors were required to constantly learn new parts.

-Pollexfen says the budget was around $85,000 of which he and his partner received a fee of $15,000 and Zugsmith was paid $2,500.

-At one stage the film was known as 3000 AD.
-Another original title was 1000 Years from Now, but RKO wanted a more sensational title.

-The ruins of New York are briefly shown in matte paintings by Block.
-In 1956, it was re-released under the title 1000 Years from Now.
+The film had working titles of 3000 AD and 1000 Years from Now, but RKO wanted a more sensational title.
+However, when the film was rereleased In 1956, it bore the title of 1000 Years from Now.

-It was one of three films Albert Zugsmith made for RKO.
-It was Ron Randell's first science fiction film.
+Filming began on July 9, 1951.
+The film's budget was approximately $85,000.